thymeleaf/thymeleaf-docs/README.md

 The generated docs will end up in the `build/docs` directory.

-Pandoc is used to convert the Markdown sources into HTML, using the `templates/thymeleaf.html` template.
+Pandoc is used to convert the Markdown sources into HTML, using the appropriate HTML template in the `templates` directory.

 Pandoc is also used to generate e-books in EPUB format.